k8s-1/prometheus-simple/README.md

 * Requires RBAC prometheus user to talk to API server

 # Simple & quick monitoring
-* Good for setting up a quick and dirty monitoring solution
+* Good for setting up a quick monitoring solution